bioforensics/lusSTR/README.md

 lusSTR is a tool written to convert NGS sequence data to different annotation types for forensic STR loci.

-These python scripts have been written for use with the ForenSeq panel for the 20 CODIS STR loci.
+These python scripts have been written for use with the 27 autosomal STR loci from the ForenSeq panel and the sequence range output by the ForenSeq Universal Analysis Software (UAS).

-The format_UAS_output.R script requires the output directly from the UAS software.
+The format_UAS_output.R script requires the Sample Details Report output directly from the UAS software.
 The R script removes unnecessary rows/columns and outputs a table in CSV format containing the following columns:
 *  Locus
 *  Number of Reads observed with the specified sequence
 *  Sequence